0xcadams/proof-of-residency/WHITEPAPER.md

 await setRedis(hashedMailingAddress, Date.now());
 ```

-The commitment hash is then returned to the dApp, which can then send the signed payload to the smart contract.
+The signed commitment hash is then returned to the dApp, which sends the signed payload to the smart contract.
 The contract verifies that the trusted EOA signed the commitment and stores the commitment on-chain.
 A `nonce` is included in the signature which is always updated from the smart contract upon every state change.

 ```solidity
 function commitAddress(